 Q: What is the Consolidated Omnibus Budget Reconciliation Act (COBRA)?

-A. Yes, you may still apply for COBRA coverage if you are already enrolled in insurance through County, even if you were fired for cause.
+A: Yes, even if you were fired for cause you and your dependents may still apply for COBRA coverage if you are already enrolled in insurance through County.

-A. You must apply no later than 60 days after your health benefits termination date, or within 60 days of the date you receive notification from your department Human Resources Representative informing you of your right to choose to continue your existing health benefits coverage.
+A: You must apply within 60 days of your health benefits termination date, or within 60 days after the date you receive the COBRA notification (whichever is later) from your department Human Resources Representative informing you of your right to choose to continue your existing health benefits coverage.
+Please note that for dental and optical, because of the student verification requirement, we will not know when your dependent children are no longer eligible.
+Therefore, you must notify us of their ineligibility.

-A. Former employees can be covered for a maximum of 36 months.
+A: Former employees and their dependent spouse/children can be covered for a maximum of 36 months.

-A. Under traditional COBRA, you pay the full cost of the health benefits plus an administrative fee.
-In 2012, traditional COBRA costs $1,594.06 a month for NYSHIP family coverage and $727.01 a month for NYSHIP individual coverage.
+A: Under COBRA coverage you pay the full cost of the health, dental and optical benefits plus an administrative fee.
+For 2018, COBRA costs $2,348.15 plus the administrative fee a month for NYSHIP family coverage and $1,014.98 plus administrative fee a month for NYSHIP individual coverage.
+See rate sheet for HMO premiums.

-A. After the 36 months have passed your COBRA coverage will end.
+A: After the 36 months have passed your COBRA coverage will end.
 You will be sent a conversion policy from the carriers to continue coverage, but the policy will not provide the same level of benefits.
+If you opt for the conversion policy your relationship will be between you and the carrier – Nassau County will not be involved.